-- 36. Standard setters in many jurisdictions are experiencing reduced participation by stakeholders in the setting of financial reporting standards.
-Possible reasons for this apparent lack of interest include that stakeholders may consider that: - a. there are too many requests for comments, and they do not have the time to participate; - b. they do not have the skills to comment now that standards are complex; - c. the comment period is too short; - d. the standard setters have already made their decisions and commenting is a waste of time; and - e. the standard setters will only listen to comments from major players such as regulators, large companies and accounting firms, so there is no point in other people commenting. - 37.
+- 30. Standard setters in many jurisdictions are experiencing reduced participation by stakeholders in the setting of financial reporting standards.
+This was the case at the time this paper was first drafted and continues to be the case upon its revision in 2022.
+Possible reasons for this apparent lack of interest include that stakeholders may consider that: - a. there are too many requests for comments, and they do not have the time to participate; - b. they do not have the skills to comment now that standards are complex; - c. the comment period is too short; - d. the standard setters have already made their decisions and commenting is a waste of time; and - e. the standard setters will only listen to comments from major players such as regulators, large companies and accounting firms, so there is no point in other people commenting. - 31.
 Standard setters are affected by the rapid rate of change as much as businesses.
 Even if a suite of standards were perfect at one point in time, those standards would have to be revised and new standards developed to address new and changing events and transactions.
 Add to that the need to improve standards by removing options, developing better treatments and addressing issues more specifically, and it becomes likely that financial reporting standards will continue to evolve.
 It is also the case that transactions are becoming increasingly complex as they seek to address more issues for the parties to the transaction.
-Complex transactions frequently require complex financial reporting treatments such as the separation into components of compound financial instruments. - 38.
-Council is aware that some stakeholders are concerned about the amount of change in the last few years and notes that the rate of change associated with the final implementation of the international convergence programme is unlikely to continue.
-Now that convergence has been achieved, Council expects to only issue a few new Standards and Interpretations each year in its process of maintaining convergence. - 39.
-Council is conscious that the short comment period on Exposure Drafts may make it difficult for some to participate in the consultation process.
+Complex transactions frequently require complex financial reporting treatments such as the separation into components of compound financial instruments. - 32.
+Council was aware that some stakeholders were concerned about the amount of change back in the early 2000's in the lead up to the final implementation of the international convergence programme and noted that the rate of change associated therewith is unlikely to continue.
+After convergence had been achieved, Council expected to issue only a few new Standards and Interpretations each year in its process of maintaining convergence. - 33.
+At the time of setting the convergence policy, Council was conscious that the short comment period on Exposure Drafts may make it difficult for some to participate in the consultation process.
 Because Exposure Drafts usually have a long gestation period, it is possible for stakeholders to follow the development of an issue through various media.
-For example, the IASB undertakes a number of steps to assist stakeholders to follow its standard-setting activities, including: - a. holding all technical meetings in public to enable stakeholders to observe the IASB's deliberations; - b. developing technological solutions such as web-casting meetings to reduce the need to travel to the IASB's meeting location to observe its meetings; - c. providing summaries for observers on its website that identify how the IASB will be addressing each topic on the agenda for each meeting; - d. providing summaries of each project on the IASB's active agenda; and e. providing a report after each meeting describing the outcomes of that meeting.
+For example, the IASB undertakes a number of steps to assist stakeholders to follow its standard-setting activities, including: - a. holding all technical meetings in public to enable stakeholders to observe the IASB's deliberations; - developing technological solutions such as web-casting meetings to reduce the need to travel to the IASB's meeting location to observe its meetings; - c. providing staff papers, summaries of discussions and podcasts on its website that are freely accessible by the public that detail how the IASB will be addressing or has addressed each topic on the agenda for each meeting;

+d. providing summaries of each project on the IASB's active agenda; and providing a report after each meeting describing the outcomes of that meeting.

-However, Council is not aware of the extent to which stakeholders have the time or inclination to follow the IASB's deliberations in the lead up to the issuance of an Exposure Draft.
+However, Council was not aware of the extent to which stakeholders have the time or inclination to follow the IASB's deliberations in the lead up to the issuance of an Exposure Draft.